-For more information about our RSE curriculum, see Appendix A of this policy.
+For more information about coverage of RSE objectives within our PSHE curriculum, see Appendix A of this policy.

-8. Curriculum Delivery
+9. Curriculum Delivery

 At Hadley Wood Primary School, RSE, Relationships Education and Health Education are delivered within the context of PSHE in a variety of ways including: